 - POS + supply chain under one ecosystem

-Best For: Restaurants, cloud kitchens, and food chains managing both delivery operations and procurement.
+Best For: Restaurants, cloud kitchens, and food chains managing delivery operations.

-Notable Users: Cloud kitchens, food chains, and restaurant franchises.
+Notable Users: Cloud kitchens, food chains, and restaurants.

 11. Unbxd